faiyaz92/AssetTracking/doc/BRD_TechDoc_V2_Cross_Reference.md

 ## Document Overview

-This guide shows how the BRD V2 and Technical Documentation V2 are interconnected and reference each other for the RFID enhancement to the Asset Tracking Application.
+This guide shows how the BRD V2, Technical Documentation V2, Integration Guide, and Task Checklist V2 are interconnected for the RFID enhancement to the Asset Tracking Application.

 ## Document Structure